-But, it is prevalent in some areas of Botswana, the northern regions including the Okavango Delta where malaria has a high or higher risk of contracting medical conditions.
+It is prevalent in some parks and reservers of Botswana, the northern regions including the Okavango Delta where malaria has a high or higher risk of contracting medical conditions.

 Check with a travel vaccinations medicine specialist to see if antimalarials should be considered to help prevent malaria contraction.

 Typhoid vaccination is recommended for most travelers to Botswana.
 Traveler’s diarrhea is also a serious risk to individuals visiting Botswana.

 Private medical facilities, emergency rooms and trained doctors are available in Gaborone.
 Services elsewhere can be hard to find and patients must pay for health care upfront, adding to the overall safari price.